job-streamer/job-streamer-docs/src/content/deploy-batch-components.md

 You can deploy batch conpornent on control bus using [maven plugin](https://github.com/job-streamer/job-streamer-maven-plugin) .

-For the reason,we recommend you make batch component as "maven project"
+For the reason, we recommend you make batch component as "maven project"

 ## Example